 Like all new immigrants and refugees, Amarjeet Sohi experienced challenges and anxieties about his new life in Canada.
 Yet, he went on to be a Union Representative, City Councillor, Minister of Infrastructure and Communities in Prime Minister Justin Trudeau’s first cabinet and was later the Minister of Natural Resources.
-Now, he is in running to be Mayor of Edmonton.
+Sohi became the Mayor of Edmonton in the October 2021 poll.
 In his Canadian journey, Sohi has worked as a taxi and bus driver and has also been an actor with a Punjabi Literary Group.

 When Sohi arrived in Canada in 1981, he was just 17 years old and hardly knew any English.
 Hailing from a farming community in the Punjab, India, Sohi who arrived in Edmonton, Alberta was sponsored by his brother.